joshgoebel/keyszer/README.md

 Yes, this is a fork/reboot of the popular [xkeysnail](https://github.com/mooz/xkeysnail) project.
 The xkeysnail project seems largely unmaintained since it's last release in Fall 2020;  by unmaintained I mean that the author no longer seems involved (no commits, no releases, no comms on issues, no response to emails, no GitHub activity, etc).

-**Is it ready to use/test?**
+**Is it ready for me to use/test?**

-Maybe.  _I'd call it early beta._  I've been using it myself full time with the Kinto.sh config file.
-It's still a little rough and there are no doubt edge case bugs.
-If you're comfortable running from source and sending detailed bug reports I'd love to have your help.
+Certainly.
+I've been using it myself full time with a 99% stock Kinto.sh config file.
+If you're comfortable running from source and sending detailed bug reports we'd love to have your help.
 If you're comfortable hacking on the source, even better!

+See [UPGRADING_FROM_XKEYSNAIL.md](https://github.com/joshgoebel/keyszer/blob/exerted/UPGRADE_FROM_XKEYSNAIL.md) to get started with your upgrade.

 **Is this compatible with [Kinto.sh](https://github.com/rbreaves/kinto)?**

-That is the goal.
-I haves plans to address the one major reason that kinto is using a fork with "sticky" modifier keys (for some combos)... at that point kinto should work just fine with `keyszer` - in fact even better since nested keymaps will start working again.
+**That is the plan.**  The major reason that Kinto.sh is using a fork has been resolved.
+Kinto.sh should simply "just work" with `keyszer`.
+In fact it should work better than before since many quirks with the Kinto version of xkeysnail are resolved. (such as nested combos not working, etc)

+Note: If you want to get ahead of the curve you will need to alter your `kinto.py` config file just slightly.
+[USING_WITH_KINTO.md](https://github.com/joshgoebel/keyszer/blob/exerted/USING_WITH_KINTO.md)

 **What features/fixes does it already have or have plans for in the near future?**